hashicorp/design-system/packages/components/NEW-COMPONENT-CHECKLIST.md

   - [ ] review with design leadership and iterate, as necessary
   - [ ] once approved, build out the design as a component
     - ensure the variant and property names align with what was discussed/decided on with your engineering partner
+  - [ ] test the component with HDS designers
 - [ ] **documentation**
   - [ ] stickersheet
     - make sure the component instances can be easily selected and other layers are locked